ahmedmohamedabdelsalam/Smart-RAG-LangChain-Chatbot/README.md

 ## Notes

-- Users can use their own documents for chat interactions.
+- Users can add their own documents for chat interactions.
 - The project is designed for educational and portfolio purposes.
+- No sample data is required to run the chatbot; the `data/` folder can remain empty.

 ## Author